2010: Odyssey Two: Minor characters

+Writing

-Writing2010 is Clarke's first book written on a computer.
+2010 is Clarke's first book written on a computer.
 He wrote the first 25% of the novel on an electric typewriter, but started using an Archives III computer (made in Davenport, Iowa) in late 1981 (which he lovingly christened "Archie").
 Impressed by its word processing features, he wrote the rest of the novel using this method.

 Relations to reality

 Clarke used for the novel names of various Soviet dissidents, including physicists Andrei Sakharov and Yuri Orlov, human-rights activists Mykola Rudenko and Anatoly Marchenko, Russian Orthodox activist Gleb Yakunin.
 Clarke himself makes a reference to "getting (editor Vasili Zakharchenko) into deep trouble by borrowing the names of various dissidents" in 2061: Odyssey Three.

 Discontinuities between 2010 and the other works

 Clarke acknowledged such inconsistencies in the Author's Note to 2061: